zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 For some cases, like in the example above, defining a whole class just to add a gradient to your function is an overkill.
 There has to be a simpler way, right?
 Right.
-You can use a :class:`FunctionWithGradient` wrapper to combine your cost function and another function defining its gradient.
+You can use a :class:`FunctionWithGradient <orquestra.opt.api.FunctionWithGradient>` wrapper to combine your cost function and another function defining its gradient.

 .. literalinclude:: ../examples/guides/optimizers.py
   :language: python